Murder of the DeLisle children: Trial and conviction

-Witnesses for the prosecution included accident reconstruction expert Irving Rozian, who testified that a slight indentation on the left front wheel of the station wagon indicated that the car had struck the kerb at a slight angle to the right before going in the river.
+Witnesses for the prosecution included accident reconstruction expert Irving Rozian, who testified that a slight indentation on the left front wheel of the station wagon indicated that the car had struck the curb at a slight angle to the right before going in the river.
 Rozian testified that this was consistent with DeLisle having changed direction in order to drive between the barricade posts into the river.
 Two witnesses also identified DeLisle's station wagon as the one that had been seen driving slowly up to the barricade the night before the crash, which, the prosecution argued, pointed to DeLisle having carried out reconnaissance of the scene in anticipation of staging the crash there the next day.
 Other witnesses, including the boatman who had rescued DeLisle, testified that he had made no effort to rescue his children and had said "something to the effect of, 'Oh my God, what have I done?'" when he was pulled from the water.

-The jury deliberated for only eight-and-a-half hours before finding DeLisle guilty.
+The jury deliberated for eight-and-a-half hours before finding DeLisle guilty.
 One of the jurors noted that the jury concluded that the wife was trying "to save her husband" and her testimony was found to be contradictory.